To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 4. evaluate outcome.

-Download my FREE chart of research process models to choose a model most suited to grade level, subject, and assignment.
+As an aid to School Librarians, I have a FREE chart of planning process models you can download from my Librarian Resources page.
+You can choose a model most suited to grade level, subject, and assignment.
+I use just two simple models for 6th graders and scaffold the planning process throughout the school year.
+During 7th and 8th grades I present more models, so before they leave our campus, students have learned how to use a variety of planning processes.
 To make the process clear and understandable, give students an infographic of the model.
-I use just 2 simple models for 6th graders and scaffold the planning process throughout the school year.
-During 7th & 8th grades I present more models, so before they leave our campus, students have learned how to use a variety of research processes.

-Teachers rarely include planning as part of a research assignment—students have a single topic, gather the same information, and regurgitate the same product.
-We can change that by showing teachers quick planning strategies to incorporate into a library visit.
-Simple brainstorming with Post-It® Notes, a Thinking Map Circle©, or a KWL chart stimulates students to think in terms of problem-solving and are quick & easy ways to begin a project.
+Teachers rarely include planning as part of a research assignment—students usually have a single topic, gather the same information, and regurgitate the same product.
+School Librarians can change that by showing teachers quick planning strategies that we can incorporate into a library visit.
+Brainstorming with Post-It® Notes, a Thinking Map Circle©, or a KWHL chart stimulates students to think in terms of problem-solving, and they are quick, easy ways to begin a project.

-The plan phase of a Research Process Model is followed by the aggregate materials & information phase, and we move seamlessly into that Info-Lit component when presenting resources students can use for their assignment.
+The plan phase of a Planning Process Model is followed by the aggregate materials & information phase, and we can move seamlessly into the Search & Evaluation component to present resources students can use for their assignment.

 We need to teach students 3 different elements of this Info-Lit component: source selection, search strategies, and resource evaluation.